Hannalysis/Coding-Chronicles/README.md

     EXPLAIN(ANALYZE, VERBOSE)

-When my WHERE clause for the wind speed was outside of the subquery I was only filtering ~400 records before the remainder of the query was executed, and when it was inside the subquery. we managed to filter out over 900k records first.
+When my WHERE clause for the wind speed was outside of the subquery I was only filtering ~400 records before the remainder of the query was executed, and when it was inside the subquery we managed to filter out over 900k records first.
 I would go into it further, however I have the full query process located in my branch [here](https://github.com/Hannalysis/winds-of-change/blob/initial-explore-and-vis/explorations/highest-wind-speed/hws-query-process.md).
 Next step is to visualise this before heading into the next exploration.

 ------------